nicholasohjj/tp/docs/UserGuide.md

 - **Extraneous parameters** for commands like `help`, `list_students`, `exit`, and `clear` will be ignored.

   Example: `help 123` is interpreted as `help`.

+- **Use of indexes**: To facilitate ease of typing, lessons and students are referred as indexes in the current view.

+  For example, if you are viewing the student list and you want to delete the 2nd student, you can type `delete_student 2` to delete the 2nd student in the list.
+The same applies for lessons.

+  - Depends on the filtered view of each list, each student/lesson may have different index.

+  - Avoid accessing lessons through index while viewing the student list and vice versa.
+It is recommended to use the `list_students` or `list_lessons` command to view the respective lists before using the index.

 - If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
 </div>